AdoptOpenJDK/adoptopenjdk-getting-started-kit/virtual-machines/sharing_host_folder_with_guest_vm.md

 TODO MB complete this bit...
 ## Configure Samba on the VM

+Edit the Samba config file:
+`sudo gedit /etc/samba/smb.conf`
-Edit the Samba config file by: `sudo gedit /etc/samba/smb.conf`, find the **[homes]** section check that the following lines are uncommented:
+Find the **[homes]** section check that the following lines are uncommented:
  - [homes]
  - comment = Home Directories
  - browseable = yes
  - writable = yes

-And edit as follows:
+Restart the Samba service:And edit as follows:
  -